 After the dorsal vein is removed, there is an opening down to the tunica albuginea.
 This allows the surgeon, using optical magnification, to carefully dissect the adherent neurovascular bundles away from the tunica albuginea.
 During the dissection, it is essential to avoid cutting through or damaging these sensitive structures.

 In this Peyronie’s Disease surgery picture, the neurovascular bundles are being dissected away from the tunica albuginea on the right side (top part of the picture).
 The tunica albuginea contains the penile plaque.
 Although some surgeons use a “penile tourniquet” to control bleeding during this dissection, we never need to use this device.

 Penis Plaque Exposing

 The tunica albuginea is further exposed in this surgery photograph with additional dissection on the left side.
 Graft surgery to straighten the bent penis lengthens the shortened scarred area by adding tissue, which in this case is along the top part of the penis.

 Additional Distal Exposure

 Once the neurovascular bundles are fully mobilized in the area of maximum penile curvature, which is confirmed with an artificial erection, the tunica albuginia containing the plaque is marked, and will then be incised.
-One option is to excise the plaque and graft.
+One option is to remove the plaque and then graft.
 However, there is a greater risk of erectile dysfunction with plaque excision, and the plaque is generally only excised when so calcified and hard, the graft cannot be sutured to the affected area.